microsoft/playwright-python/README.md

 ## Documentation

-We are in the process of converting the [documentation](https://playwright.dev/) from the Node form to the Python one.
-But you can go ahead and use the Node's documentation because the API is pretty much the same.
+We are in the process of converting the [documentation](https://playwright.dev/) from the Node.js form to the Python one.
+But you can go ahead and use the Node.js documentation because the API is pretty much the same.
 You might have noticed that Playwright uses non-Python naming conventions, `camelCase` instead of the `snake_case` for its methods.
-We recognize that this is not ideal, but it was done deliberately, so that you could rely upon the stack overflow answers and the documentation of the Playwright for Node.
+We recognize that this is not ideal, but it was done deliberately, so that you could rely upon the stack overflow answers and the documentation of the Playwright for Node.js.

 ### Understanding examples from the JavaScript documentation

-You can use all the same methods and arguments as [documented](https://playwright.dev/), just remember that since Python allows named arguments, we didn't need to put `options` parameter into every call as we had to in the Node version:
+You can use all the same methods and arguments as [documented](https://playwright.dev/), just remember that since Python allows named arguments, we didn't need to put `options` parameter into every call as we had to in the Node.js version:

 So when you see example like this in JavaScript